moguzozcan/moguzozcan.github.io/_posts/2018-02-27-Finding-Similar-Items-Notes-From-MMDS.md

 1 & 2 = {1, 1, 2} / {1, 1, 1, 2, 1, 1, 2, 2, 3} = 3 / 9
 2 & 3 = {1, 2, 3} / {1, 1, 2, 2, 3, 1, 2, 3, 4} = 3 / 9
 1 & 3 = {1, 2} / {1, 1, 1, 2, 1, 2, 3, 4} = 2 / 8

+Shingling of Documents

+k-Shingles
+Suppose our document D is the string abcdabd, and we pick k = 2.
+Then the set of 2-shingles for D is {ab, bc, cd, da, bd}
+Note that the substring ab appears twice within D, but appears only once as a shingle.
+A variation of shingling produces a bag, rather than a set, so each shingle would appear in the result as many times as it appears in the document.
+However, we shall not use bags of shingles here.

+white space (blank, tab, newline, etc.) is treated to replace any sequence of one or more white-space characters by a single blank.